View a transcript of the video

 - In the early stages of the disease, the patient may notice slightly blurry vision.
 However, as more and more of the cells die, central vision worsens.

-- Although dry AMD does not cause complete blindness, in its most advanced form it can cause profound central vision loss, severely affecting a person's quality of life.
+- Although dry AMD does not cause complete blindness, in its most advanced form, geographic atrophy, it can cause profound central vision loss, severely affecting a person's quality of life.

 The dry type of macular degeneration has three stages: